 Her contributions to her community are further expressed through her work with her church, Brookland Baptist, and her sorority, Delta Sigma Theta Sorority, Inc. The City projects she works diligently on are numerous.
 She was the co-chairperson on the Workforce Initiative Project (WIP) and also spearheaded the reorganization of the City's courts system.
 She remains involved as a liaison between the municipal judges and City Council.
 She also spearheads the City's annual National Youth Violence Prevention Week activities.

 Devine helped to establish the City's Criminal Domestic Violence Task Force.
-Out of this initiative came the concept for the Mayor's Criminal Domestic Violence Walk.
+Out of this initiative came the concept for the Mayor's Walk Against Domestic Violence.
 Her idea for the walk was motivated by the need to increase awareness and provide education to citizens during Criminal Domestic Violence Awareness Month (October).
 The first walk was held in October 2007 and is now an annual event.

 Mrs. Devine has taken the lead for the Together We Can project, which was initiated between the City of Columbia and Richland School District One.
 It is an educational initiative that was formed to support and enhance student achievement, promote the district's success, and encourage the community to become more involved in Richland One's schools.

-Councilwoman Devine also initiated the Ultimate Wellness Challenge with staff at the Charles R. Drew Wellness Center.
-This comprehensive 12-week program challenged the citizens of Columbia to take charge of their own health, embrace healthy lifestyles, and make significant steps towards changing their lives for the better.
+Councilwoman Devine also initiated the Ultimate Wellness Challenge with the staff at the Charles R. Drew Wellness Center.
+This comprehensive 12-week program challenged the citizens of Columbia to take charge of their own health, embrace healthy lifestyles and make significant steps towards changing their lives for the better.

 She has continued to be a community champion for wellness and currently co-chairs the City's Let's Move Columbia initiative.
 Councilwoman Devine and Columbia's First Lady DeAndrea Benjamin are spreading the message of wellness and healthy lifestyles throughout the Midlands region of South Carolina.